SaibotMagd/ClearMap2Documentation/README.md

 Authors
 =======

-ClearMap was originally desinged and developed by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).
+ClearMap was originally designed and developed by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).

 The documentation was written by [Christoph Kirst](https://profiles.ucsf.edu/christoph.kirst).